dannyvelas/my-astro-website/src/pages/posts/the-expression-problem.md

 description: 'An explanation on what The Expression Problem is, how to solve it, and how to not solve it'
 author: 'Daniel Velasquez'
 tags: ["design-patterns", "clojure", "polymorphism"]
+public: true
 ---

 When I was a university student, my favorite class was a graduate class called "Compiler Construction."
 It was also the hardest class I've ever taken.
 Back in those days, I would track my time using [Toggl](https://toggl.com/).
 And, I realized that I spent somewhere between 30 to 40 hours per week, just on that one class.
 Although it was very time-consuming, I enjoyed every minute of it.
 We had a capstone project of building our own compiler within teams of three.
 Our compiler would read a language very similar to a subset of Python with static typing and emit RISC V assembly code.
 I remember going to sleep at late hours, crunching out some final lines of code for that project with sheer excitement about waking up early to go to my team standup first thing in the morning.
 I can't pinpoint exactly why I was so excited but I think it was a mix of being proud about the code I wrote and being very interested in the subject matter.
 I think this made me eager to share my updates and come up with new plans in standup.

 I think I was interested in low-level development and programming languages before I took that class.
 But I think that class kind of cemented my interest in these topics because of how much fun I had.
 Nowadays, I'm trying to see how I can work on projects that gravitate around these interests either personally or professionally.

 As I was working on my compiler I realized that I needed some way to recursively descend a syntax tree when doing type analysis and when generating assembly code.
 Thanks to [Bob Nystrom's Crafting Interpreters](https://craftinginterpreters.com/), I realized I could use the visitor pattern for this.

 Before explaining what the visitor pattern is, [Nystrom writes about why we need it](https://craftinginterpreters.com/representing-code.html#the-expression-problem).
 He writes that each language has a certain "grain" to it.
 Functional languages make it easy to add functions (behaviors), and object-oriented languages make it easy to add classes (representations).
 If you try to extend representations in functional languages or behaviors in object-oriented languages...well, good luck.
 It's not so easy to do.
 This is The Expression Problem.

 Back then I had pressing deadlines so I didn't really delve deep on what this really meant.
 It's not that intuitive.
 If you search StackOverflow overflow for The Expression Problem, you'll find [answers that are outright wrong about what it is](https://stackoverflow.com/a/22180495/11587741).

 I always remained curious in the back of my mind about it.
 Recently, I had some extra time on my hands so I decided to take a crack at understanding it.
 One of the best ways for me to learn things is to document them as a way to teach others.
 So, that's what this article is: it's me explaining to you what The Expression Problem is.

 The Expression Problem is a design-pattern problem in Computer Science.
 A computer scientist named this issue after the subject matter in which they experienced it: they were trying to parse or evaluate expressions.
 Suppose there is a base package of representations.
 And suppose that these representations will be imported by downstream packages.
 The goal is to define the base package in such a way that downstream packages can extend the base package with both new behaviors and representations, without necessitating any modifications to the source of the base package, while using static types and without using separate compilation.

 ## Terminology

 For a reader to fully grasp this definition, they would need to fully understand the definition of the words "behavior" and "representation."

 ### Behavior

 By "behavior," I mean a unit of logic that takes input and returns some output.
 Usually a unit of logic is called a "function".
 However, a unit of logic could also be, for example, one branch of a "switch" statement.
 Of course, "unit" here is very vaguely defined.
 For now, we can satisfy ourselves with the idea that a "unit" can be anywhere from one line of code to thousands, such that the start of the unit takes in some form of input.
 And the end of the unit returns some form of output.
 Again, "input" and "output" here are very vague.
 "Input" can refer to one or more variables in scope, that are used inside of a unit of logic, or an argument, in the case that the unit of code is a function.
 "Output" can refer to the last variable (or variables) that are set at the end of a unit of logic, or a return value, in the case that the unit of code is a function.

 ### Representation

 By "Representation," I mean a collection of behaviors that conceptually represent an entity.
 In object-oriented languages, this is usually referred to as a "class", and each behavior is referred to as a "method."
 In functional programs, this is usually a module, which has several related functions that have some conceptual similarity.

 ## Example